 - Speech and Language Therapy

 In addition to academic entry requirements, most of our health courses will ask to see evidence of customer facing or care experience in your application.
-There’s no time scale requirement for this as it’s about quality over quantity, however you should highlight this experience in your application.
+There’s no time scale for this as it’s about quality over quantity, however you should highlight this experience in your application.

 Do I need any experience to apply for the course?